Samsung NX series: Samsung NX-mount

-With an diameter of 42mm the lens mount has a comparatively large flange focal distance of 25.5 mm – the 35 mm full-frame format Leica M mount is only 2 mm larger (despite this, M mount lenses cannot be mounted on NX camera with preserving infinity focus.
+With a diameter of 42mm the lens mount has a comparatively large flange focal distance of 25.5 mm – the 35 mm full-frame format Leica M mount is only 2 mm larger (despite this, M mount lenses cannot be mounted on NX camera with preserving infinity focus.)

 NX-mount lenses

 As of February 2015, there are 15 Samsung lenses available.
 As of February 2015, the NX-mount is supported by at least one additional manufacturer: Samyang Optics, which only delivers lenses without autofocus / image stabilization.

-Current Status of NX series
+Current status of NX series

 An official announcement from Samsung has never emerged, detailing the current status of the NX brand.
 It is widely known that Samsung pulled their camera business out of all major markets.
 This leads to speculation that NX has been abandoned by Samsung.
 No future development is anticipated.

 All engineering imaging resources that were previously assigned to the Samsung NX line of cameras remain aligned with the Samsung mobile camera division.